International Student Application Process

 - Copy of I-94 (applicable for transfer applicants)

-- Copy of most recent I-20 (if applicable)
+- Copy of most recent I-20 (applicable for transfer applicants)

-The non-refundable $100 Application Fee is due at the time the application is compiled and all required documents are submitted for processing.
+A non-refundable $100 (USD) Application Fee is due at the time the application is compiled and all required documents are submitted for processing.
 These fees can be paid by credit or debit card (Visa, MasterCard or Discover).
 You may make payment by phone or in person.

-You may also pay by wiring funds to Coleman University directly.
+You may also pay via wire transfer.
 Please be advised that funds must be received and posted in the Coleman University bank account before processing can continue.